Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 When applying the original dataset, we observed a mean squared error (MSE) of 0.016, which is slightly higher than the MSE obtained with the neural network model.
 This increase in MSE could be attributed to the errors introduced by the Fuzzy System during the generation of the random dataset used for training the neural network.
 Any inaccuracies in the Fuzzy model might propagate through to the neural network, affecting its training and, consequently, the final predictions.

 ## Conclusions

+The Fuzzy System showed overall good performing when classifying the provided dataset.
+Additional tests where done with different datasets and the FIS did not show  blatant incongruencies.

+The neural network model demonstrated strong predictive capabilities, achieving high accuracy and low mean squared error (MSE) in both training and testing.
+Despite the challenges posed by the imbalanced dataset the model could still effectively generalize unseen data.
+The results indicate that the model is well-suited for both regression and classification tasks.

+Overall the project provided a greater grasp on Fuzzy Sets and Neural Networks, with the additional bonus of providing a insight into a real case-study where such knowledge could be applied.